NMcHale029/spotify-machine-learning/README.md

   Answer 1.
 Key is important when determining if a song is a 'banger' or a top song.
 Mode does not really have much of an effect on whether a song can be a hit or not.
   Answer 2.
 We looked at the top 6 artists to determine what was the most popular songs.
     Based on the data:
-  -Martin Garrix-No Sleep ft.
+  - Martin Garrix-No Sleep ft.
 Bonn
-  -Queen-Somebody to love -2011 Mix
+  - Queen-Somebody to love -2011 Mix
-  -The Chainsmokers-Closer ft.
+  - The Chainsmokers-Closer ft.
 Halsey
-  -David Guetta-Titanium ft.
+  - David Guetta-Titanium ft.
 Sia
-  -Don Omar-Dile
+  - Don Omar-Dile
-  -Drake-One Dance
+  - Drake-One Dance
   Answer 3: Popular artists tend to have popular songs.
 We found that key, valence, and danceability makes a song one of the chart toppers.